antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-classification-workflows.md

 ### Setters and takers

-The values from the monad context can be set or obtained with the corresponding "setters" and "takers" functions as summarized in previous section.
+The values from the monad context can be set or obtained with the corresponding "setter" and "taker" functions as summarized in a previous section.

 For example: